Akhziv/SYSTEM_PROGRAMMING_2/scripts/daily_snapshot/README.md

 ## Installation
 * Put Digital Ocean Spaces password and slack api token in `.env`
 * Run `./boot-service`
-* To use the enviromental variables, create a new file called `
+* To use the enviromental variables, create a new file called `.env` before adding the cr